poelstra/ts-promise/README.md

   Returns fulfillment value if fulfilled, otherwise throws an error.
 - `reason(): any`
   Returns rejection reason if rejected, otherwise throws an error.
+  Note: this does not consider the rejection to be 'handled', if it is rejected.
+To do so, explicitly call e.g. `.suppressUnhandledRejections()`.
+- `suppressUnhandledRejections(): void`
+  Prevent this promise from throwing a PossiblyUnhandledRejection in case it becomes rejected.
+Useful when the rejection will be handled later (i.e. after the current 'tick'), or when the rejection is to be ignored completely.
+  This is equivalent to calling `.catch(() => {})`, but more efficient.
+  Note: any derived promise (e.g. by calling `.then(cb)`) causes a new promise to be created, which can still cause the rejection to be thrown.
+  Note: if the rejection was already notified, the rejection-handled handler will be called.
 - `toString(): string`
   Returns a human-readable representation of the promise and its status.
 - `inspect(): string`